1925 AAA Championship Car season

 The 1925 AAA Championship Car season consisted of 11 races, beginning in Culver City, California on March 1 and concluding in the same location on November 29.
-There were also 8 non-championship races.
-The AAA National Champion was Peter DePaolo and the Indianapolis 500 winners were DePaolo and Norman Batten.
+There were also eight non-championship races.
+Peter DePaolo won the AAA National Championship, as well as the Indianapolis 500.

+Ray Cariens died at Culver City during the last race of the season.

 Schedule and results

-All races running on Dirt/Brick/Board Oval.
+All races running on dirt/brick/board oval.